 What should I wear to class?

-Wear a face mask; comfortable clothing to keep you warm and dry, and is easy to move in; thin or medium weight long socks that goes past your ankles; gloves and a jacket.
+Wear clothing to keep you warm and dry, and is easy to move in; thin or medium weight long socks; gloves and a jacket.
 Dressing in layers is recommended.

 What is included with the group lessons?

-Depending on your skating level, classes consist of 7 or 10 30-minute lessons once a week, 7 or 10 practice sessions which are public skate session admissions, a test on the last day of your class which students who want to register their level with Ice Sports Industry (ISI) can submit to ISI, and skate rental for your lessons and practice sessions.
+Depending on your skating level, classes consist of 7 or 10 30-minute lessons once a week, skate rental, 7 or 10 practice sessions which are public skate session admissions and skate rental; and a test on the last day of your class.

 When are group lessons held?

 We have Group lessons on Mondays, Tuesdays, Wednesdays, Thursdays or Saturdays.
 Hockey clinic classes are held on Sundays.
-Your group lesson and Hockey clinic classes is once a week, during the specific day and time you register for, and have starting and end dates.
-Create a new account and login to view the current lessons schedule and register.
+Each series of group lesson and hockey clinic is held once a week during the specific day and time with a starting and end date.
+View upcoming lessons schedule and register online.

 What level should I sign-up for?